-1. Education Code 48260.
-Any student subject to compulsory full time education or to compulsory continuation education who is absent from school without valid excuse more than three (3) days, or tardy in excess of 30 minutes on each or more than three (3) days in one school year or a combination thereof is a truant and shall be reported to the Attendance Supervisor or to the Superintendent of the School District.
+(Education Code 48263.6) A chronic truant may be referred to the jurisdiction of the juvenile court.
+(Education Code 48264.5; Welfare and Institutions Code 601) Legal Reference Legal Reference education who is absent from school without valid excuse more than three (3) days or tardy in excess of 30 minutes on each or more than three (3) days in one school year is a truant and shall be reported to the attendance supervisor or to the Superintendent of the school district.
+See Disciplinary Violations and Consequences, Miscellaneous Senool Kules, Section K.

-- Education Code 48261 Any student who has once been reported as a truant and who is again absent from school without valid excuse one (1) or more days, or tardy on one (1) or more days, shall again be reported as a truant to the Attendance Supervisor or the Superintendent of the District. - 3.
-Education Code 48262 Any student is deemed an habitual truant who has been reported as a truant three (3) or more times per school year, provided that an appropriate district officer or employee has made a conscientious effort to hold at least one conference with a parent or guardian of the student and the student him/herself after the filing of either of the reports required by Section 48260 or Section 48261.
-For purposes of this section, a conscientious effort means attempting to communicate with the parents of the pupil at least once using the most cost effective method possible, which may include electronic mail or a telephone call. - 4.
-Education Code 48263 If any minor student in any district or county is an habitual truant, or is irregular in attendance at school, as defined in this article, or as referred to a School Attendance Review Board, the Supervisor of Attendance, or such other persons as the governing board of the school district or county may designate, making such referral shall notify the minor and parent of guardian of said minor, in writing, of the name and address of the board to which the matter has been referred and of the reason of such referral.
-The notice shall indicate that the student and parent or guardian of the student will be required, along with the referring person, to meet with the School Attendance Review Board (SARB) to consider a proper disposition of the referral.
+Education Code 48261, -- Any pupil who has once been reported as a truant and been reported as a truant three (3) or more times per school year, provided that no pupil shall be deemed an habitual truant unless an appropriate district officer who is again absent from school without valid excuse one or more days, or tardy on one (1) or more days, shall again be reported as a truant to the attendance supervisor or the Superintendent of the District.
+Education Code 48262 -- Any pupil who is deemed a habitual truant who has or employee has made a conscientious effort to hold at least one conference with a parent/guardian of the pupil and the pupil himself, after the filing of either of the reports required by Section 48260 or Section 48261.

+Education Code 48263, -- If any minor pupil in any district of a county is an habitual truant, or is irregular in attendance, as defined in this article, or is referred to a school attendance review board, the supervisor of attendance, or such other persons as the governing board of the school district or county may designate, making such referral shall notify the minor and parents/guardians of the minor, in writing, of the name and address of the board to which the matter has been referred and of the reason for such referral.
+The notice shall indicate that the pupil and parents/guardians of the pupil will be required, along with the referring person, to meet with the school attendance review board to consider a proper disposition of the referral.